 Ars Lyrica’s primary educational goal is to make early music engaging and accessible for young people who would otherwise seldom encounter live classical music.

-To help children experience the world of early music, Ars Lyrica has developed several educational outreach programs for schools.
-“Harp History” traces the development of the harp from the Middle Ages to modern times and is specifically designed for K-5 students to address and enhance the requirements of TEKS (Texas Essential Knowledge and Skill) standards.
+To help children experience the world of early music, Ars Lyrica has developed three educational outreach programs for schools.
+“Harp History” traces the development of the harp from the Middle Ages to modern times and is specifically designed for K-5 students to address and enhance the requirements of STAAR (State of Texas Assessment of Academic Resources) standards.
 “Renaissance Rock” introduces K-12 students to period dances plus an array of period instruments including recorders, shawms, crumhorns, and bagpipes.
 Both are interactive in nature and designed to connect children intellectually and physically with an earlier culture.
-The expansion of educational outreach is one of major goals for Ars Lyrica.
-The success of “Harp History” and “Renaissance Rock” has inspired Ars Lyrica staff to develop a bilingual program titled "Songs from the Heart," which will introduce K-12 students to early vocal literature and period instruments.
+The success of “Harp History” and “Renaissance Rock” inspired Ars Lyrica staff to develop a bilingual program in 2015 titled "Songs from the Heart," which introduces K-12 students to early vocal literature and period instruments.

 In addition to in-school presentations, "Renaissance Rock" is also offered on the Hobby Center for Performing Art's annual Discovery Series.
 Click Here for More Details

-With their impressive arsenal of instruments and exceptionally energetic and interactive programs, the group has gained extensive outreach experience in many of Houston's public schools, as well as at Ars Lyrica events and in concert at The Centrum.
+With their impressive arsenal of instruments, and exceptionally energetic and interactive programs, the group has gained extensive outreach experience in many of Houston's public schools, as well as at Ars Lyrica events, and performances at The Centrum, Miller Outdoor Theatre, and on The Hobby Center's Discovery Series.
 In 2010 they were awarded a Richter grant for music outreach, performed at Rice University’s McMurtry College Dedication, and were honored to premier a piece written for them by renowned composer Karim Al-Zand.
 The Crumhorn Collective is delighted to continue their relationship with Ars Lyrica Houston as their Resident Young Artist Ensemble this season.